pranalibose/Kaggle-Notebooks/README.md

 # Kaggle-Notebooks
-Collection of my Kaggle Notebooks.
+Collection of Kaggle Notebooks.
-I have categorized each dataset in different folders containing the respective .ipynb file
+The notebooks have been categorized in different folders with the .ipynb file